nparikh at unc.edu

 I received my B.S. at Harvey Mudd College in Mathematical and Computational Biology.
 Throughout my undergraduate education, I worked with Dr. Catherine L. Reed at Claremont McKenna College on the interplay of attention and body positioning.

-From these experiences, I developed a passion for teaching and learning, and aim to apply my extensive experience in Psychology & Neuroscience education as a faculty member at a liberal arts college.
+From these experiences, I developed a passion for teaching and learning, and I am excited to apply my extensive experience in Psychology & Neuroscience education as a faculty member at UNC.